The Raccoons and the Lost Star: Production

 The Lost Star was inspired by the 1977 film Star Wars (now Star Wars: Episode IV - A New Hope).
 The special was originally meant to be a full-length feature, but was made into an hour-long special, due to a lack of funding.
+The special was offered either in its hour-long format, or as a two-parter to be split across days or weeks.
+The latter makes several cuts to the show to fit it for time.

 Reception

 Variety praised the third special, The Raccoons and the Lost Star, calling it "a rollicking good adventure filled with space-age animation, high-tech gadgetry, lilting tunes, a lovable sheepdog, and the delightful Raccoons team".